ZcashFoundation/zebra/book/src/dev/rfcs/0004-asynchronous-script-verification.md

 [reference-level-explanation]: #reference-level-explanation

-We add a `Request::AwaitUtxo(OutPoint)` and `Response::Utxo(TransparentOutput)` to the state protocol.
+We add a `Request::AwaitUtxo(OutPoint)` and `Response::Utxo(transparent::Output)` to the state protocol.
 As described above, the request name is intended to indicate the request's behavior: the request does not resolve until the state layer learns of a UTXO described by the request.